-If a named executive officer terminated employment due to death or disability on December 31, 2018, in addition to applicable benefits as described above, he would have been entitled to the following benefits:
+If a named executive officer terminated employment due to death or disability on December 31, 2019, in addition to applicable benefits as described above, he would have been entitled to the following benefits:

 • Relative Pre-tax Margin Performance Based RSUs.
-Upon death or disability, the 2017 and 2018 pre-tax margin Performance-Based RSU awards vest at the target level and are paid out immediately on a pro-rata basis.
-As an estimate of the payment to the named executive officers in the termination tables set forth below, (i) two-thirds of the target opportunity under the 2017 awards has been included and (ii) one-third of the target opportunity under the 2018 awards has been included.
+Upon death or disability, the 2018 and 2019 pre-tax margin Performance-Based RSU awards vest at the target level and are paid out immediately on a pro-rata basis.
+As an estimate of the payment to the named executive officers in the termination tables set forth below, (i) two-thirds of the target opportunity under the 2018 awards has been included and (ii) one-third of the target opportunity under the 2019 awards has been included.

-The estimated payout value of the 2017 and 2018 Performance-Based RSUs was determined based on the closing price per share of Common Stock on December 31, 2018 (\$83.73).
-Vested pre-tax margin Performance-Based RSUs will be settled based on the average closing price per share of Common Stock over the 20 trading days prior to the termination date.
-The pre-tax margin Performance-Based RSU awards outstanding at December 31, 2018 are set forth in the Outstanding Equity Awards at 2018 Fiscal Year-End table.
+The estimated payout value of the 2018 and 2019 Performance-Based RSUs was determined based on the closing price per share of Common Stock on December 31, 2019 (\$88.09).
+The 2019 Performance-Based RSUs are settled in stock and the 2018 Performance-Based RSUs are cash-settled based on the average closing price per share of Common Stock for the 20 trading days immediately preceding the end of the performance period.
+The pre-tax margin Performance-Based RSU awards outstanding at December 31, 2019 are set forth in the Outstanding Equity Awards at 2019 Fiscal Year-End table based on the stretch level of performance.

-- Restricted Shares and Time-Vested RSUs.
-The restricted share and time-vested RSU awards vest in full upon death or disability.
-The value of each restricted share and time vested RSU was estimated based on the closing price of a share of Common Stock on December 31, 2018 (\$83.73 per share). - Stock Options.
-Outstanding unvested stock options vest in full upon death or disability and remain exercisable for 12 months.
+- Time-Vested RSUs.
+The time-vested RSU awards vest in full upon death or disability.
+The value of each time vested RSU was estimated based on the closing price of a share of Common Stock on December 31, 2019 (\$88.09 per share). - Stock Options.
+Outstanding unvested stock options vest in full upon death or disability.
 Messrs.
-Kirby and B. Hart are the only named executive officers who held unvested stock options on December 31, 2018.
-The value of the acceleration of vesting of the unexercisable stock options was estimated based on the difference between the applicable option exercise price and the closing price of a share of Common Stock on December 31, 2018 (\$83.73 per share). - Continuation Coverage Benefits.
-In the case of death, the named executive officers' beneficiaries are entitled to receive proceeds of life insurance benefits equal to three times his base salary (up to a maximum of \$3 million) at the time of death.
+Kirby and B. Hart are the only named executive officers who held unvested stock options on December 31, 2019.
+The value, if any, of the acceleration of vesting of the unexercisable stock options was estimated based on the difference between the applicable option exercise price and the closing price of a share of Common Stock on December 31, 2019 (\$88.09 per share).

+• Continuation Coverage Benefits.
+In the case of death, the named executive officers' beneficiaries are entitled to receive proceeds of life insurance benefits equal to three times base salary (up to a maximum of \$3 million) at the time of death.
 In the case of disability, the named executive officer is eligible to receive monthly benefits under the Company's applicable disability policies.
-There is no additional cost to the Company associated with payments under these policies and therefore no additional amounts are included in the tables with respect to these policies.
+There is no additional cost to the Company associated with payments under these disability policies and therefore no additional amounts are included in the tables with respect to these policies.